 Healthy eating is all about a balanced diet, it is not about depriving yourself of foods or skipping meals to try and lose weight.
 By having a regular meal plan and routine and by eating a wide range of food groups you can curb your cravings and unhealthy choices and keep your heart healthy and decreasing the risk of conarary heart disease, stroke, diabetes, dementia and forms of cancer.

-The Eat Well Plate
+The Eat Well Guide

 • bread, rice, potatoes, pasta and other starchy foods